What is the signature of a trion in photoemission?

 We calculate the photoemission intensity of the negative trion in monolayer \ce{MoS2} using Eq.~\eqref{eq:tr-arpes-incoherent-final}, taking the residual excitons from a previous \textit{ab initio} GW-BSE calculation in Ref.~\cite{qiu2015nonanalyticity}.
 The resulting tr-ARPES spectrum for the $\vb{P}=\vb{w}$ trion is shown in \prettyref{fig:negative-trion-exciton-final-state}.
 Unlike the positive trion, the negative trion has photoemission signals from both valleys because the trion has one electron in each valley, either of which can be photoemitted.
 Not all exciton states are visible in photoemission.
 The spectral weight is only non-zero for exciton final states that have the same electron and hole character as the original trion.
 The structure of the $\vb{P}=\vb{w}$ negative trion is shown in \prettyref{fig:schematic}(b) and consists of an exciton in K and an additional charge of opposite spin in the lowest conduction band in K'.
 If an electron is photoemitted from the K valley, a spin-forbidden intervalley exciton is left behind (\prettyref{fig:schematic}(b)), and the ARPES intensity is simply the inverted dispersion of the $\vb{Q}\approx \mathrm{K}$ exciton bands, of which only the intervalley spin-forbidden A-series excitons have significant spectral weight.
-(Here, we use spin-forbidden(allowed) to denote the $S=1$ ($S=0$) excitons composed of transitions between valence and conduction bands of the opposite(same) spin.)
+(Here, we use spin-forbidden(allowed) to denote the excitons composed of transitions between valence and conduction bands of the opposite(same) spin.)
 The spin-orbit split B series and $\Gamma$-K excitons do not contribute.
 There are also selection rules within the Rydberg series.
 Within the variational ansatz, the lowest trion state has the same s-like angular momentum as the exciton 1s states \cite{berkelbach2013theory}.
-Within the current photoemission formalism, the spectral weight imposes a selection rule: it is only non-zero for residual exciton states with s-like character, and p-like excitons do not contribute to the ARPES spectrum.
+Within the current photoemission formalism, the spectral weight imposes a selection rule: it is only non-zero for residual exciton states with s-like character, and p-like excitons do not contribute to the ARPES spectrum Interestingly, the 2s exciton contributes more than the 1s exciton to the trion spectral function, reflecting the more delocalized nature of the trion.